Episode 1. Family Matters

 Around the world, families are being torn apart.
 And it’s not just a global, social problem.
 It’s a deeply painful, personal problem.
 God has rather a lot to say about your family.
 To Him – family matters.
 After all, the whole family thing was His idea in the first place.

 Your Family Matters

 In the west, families are disintegrating en masse and it seems that all we’re intent on doing is talking about the symptoms, but nobody much is talking about the heart of the problem.
-It’s like cancer.
-Rates of cancer amongst people eating a western diet high in carbohydrates and seed oils are skyrocketing.
-I mean, a hundred years ago, almost no one died of cancer.
-Today it’s one of the top three killers.
-And all the stuff you see on TV is about treating the disease, instead asking why it’s happening and stopping it in its tracks.
+It’s like cancer – rates of cancer amongst people eating a western diet high in carbohydrates and seed oils are skyrocketing.
+I mean a hundred years ago, almost no one died of cancer.
+Today it’s one of the top 3 killers.
+And all the stuff you see on TV is about treating the disease, instead of asking why it’s happening and stopping it in its tracks.

 But there are other distractions too.
 There’s the whole materialism treadmill that we can end up getting on – and we find ourselves having to work so long and so hard for the stuff we want to have, that we don’t have the time to invest in our families.
 I want to leave you with this one thought today – YOUR FAMILY NEEDS YOU.
 Mother Theresa once said:

 “What can you do to promote world peace?
 Go home and love your family.”

 She had that right.
 Sometimes, we think there are all these big things out there for us to achieve.
 And hey, for some people there are.
 But nothing, nothing is bigger than going home and loving your family.
 This family that – okay – you didn’t choose for yourself.
 But this family that’s the only one that you have.